Quantifying Arbitrage in Automated Market Makers: An Empirical Study of Ethereum ZK Rollups: The Theory of Arbitrage on AMMs

 \subsection{Maximal Arbitrage Value}

-Let's assume that a price difference exists between a CEX and an AMM, and further assume that the CEX has much higher market depth than the AMM (i.e. we have zero market impact on its side).
-Let $P_c$ and $P_a$ be the prices at the CEX and AMM, respectively, and assume that $P_c$ < $P_a$.
+Let us assume that a price difference exists between a CEX and an AMM, and further assume that the CEX has much higher market depth than the AMM (i.e. we have zero market impact on its side).
+Let $P_c$ and $P_a$ be the prices on the CEX and AMM, respectively, and assume that $P_c$ < $P_a$.
 We are looking for the maximum trade volume $V_{max}$ that we can buy at the CEX for $P_c$ and sell at the AMM for $P_a$.
-So, $V_{max}$ is the trade volume that equals the prices at AMM and CEX, given some \emph{percentage price impact} $\rho (V_{max})$ it imposes upon trading.
+So, $V_{max}$ is the trade volume that equals the prices at AMM and CEX, given \emph{percentage price impact} $\rho (V_{max})$ imposed upon trading.
 Thus, we can define our MAV as

 or equivalently

 \paragraph{Arbitrage between a CPMM and CEX.} Clearly, we now need to derive what the percentage price impact $\rho(V_{max})$ of a given volume $V_{max}$ is on the AMM.
 Let us assume that we have two tokens $X$ and $Y$, with the respective reserves in the liquidity pool of AMM being $x_1=x$ and $x_2=y$.
 Assuming we are dealing with a CPMM, then the act of trading follows the $x_1 \cdot x_2 = x \cdot y = L$ formula, and the instantaneous exchange rate $P_a$ for an infinitesimal trade is